jermbo/AstroHarvest/docs/TDD-Story-World-Requirements.md

 - **Communication**: How the lab stays connected to the broader world
 - **Isolation**: How the lab's remote location affects gameplay

-## Prestige System Requirements
+## Long-term Story Progression Requirements

-### 1. Inheritance Mechanics
+### 1. Colony Development Mechanics

-- **Legacy Items**: What gets passed down from previous playthroughs
+- **Infrastructure Growth**: How the New Eden colony develops over time
-- **Knowledge Transfer**: How research and technology knowledge carries forward
+- **Community Impact**: How player actions affect colony prosperity and development
-- **Resource Inheritance**: What materials, credits, or components are inherited
+- **Technology Sharing**: How research benefits spread to the broader community
-- **Unlock Progression**: How previous playthroughs unlock new starting options
+- **Leadership Progression**: How players become leaders in the agricultural community

 ### 2. Story Progression

-- **Narrative Continuity**: How the story continues across playthroughs
+- **Narrative Continuity**: How the story evolves over months and years of play
-- **Character Development**: How the player character grows and changes
+- **Character Development**: How the player character grows from novice to agricultural leader
-- **World Evolution**: How the broader world changes based on previous actions
+- **World Evolution**: How the broader world changes based on player achievements
-- **Legacy Impact**: How previous playthroughs affect the current world state
+- **Legacy Impact**: How player actions create lasting change in the agricultural sector

-### 3. Mechanical Benefits
+### 3. Long-term Benefits

 - **Starting Resources**: Extra credits, materials, or components
 - **Unlocked Technology**: Access to previously researched technologies